How 5 Hotels Are Leading Green

 Morgan Rock supplements its own harvest with foods from local vendors and local farms, which coincides perfectly with their concept of preservation and local education.
 There are 15 three-sided bungalows, each of which was constructed by a sustainable Managua-based company.

-Because of its unique, offbeat setup in the middle of nowhere, you are able to enjoy luxury in a much different way.
+Because of its unique, offbeat setup in the middle of nowhere, you are able to enjoy luxury in a much different way at the Treehotel.
 It is set in the middle of a forest and only a few miles from a village of only 500.
 There are only five treehouses available, but they allow guests to stay without disturbing the surrounding environment.
 This means that you are able to have a unique experience without actually leaving a massive carbon footprint.

 There are almost no trace chemicals in the wooden floors, and each of the five cabins has hydroelectric power, combustive toilets, LED-lighting, and underfloor heating.
 You are able to stay here guilt-free, and might even catch the aurora borealis during some of the colder months of the year.